Alabama School of Mathematics and Science: Geekfest

-Mike Zambrano, in the fall of 2004, 2005, president of High Fantasy, a role playing and card game club, in a collaborative effort with the Presidents of: the DDR club, Matt McCawley '05; the Anime club, Licki Kallenberg '05; and Anindo Sarker '05 organized a large, entertainment oriented event that involved the whole student body.
-Due to its popularity, the event became a school tradition, generally held once each trimester.
-The principal organizers for the 05-06 year were Jonathan Kush '06 and Jean-Jacques DeLisle '06, presidents of the anime and RPG clubs respectively.
-The current organization of geekfest is no longer handled by the former three clubs, but operates as an independent organization.
+In fall of 2004, Mike Zambrano (President of high fantasy club), Matt McCawley (President of DDR club), and Licki Kallenberg, Anindo Sarker (Anime club) organized a large, entertainment-oriented event that involved the whole student body.
+Due to its popularity, the event became a school tradition, generally held twice a year.
+The principal organizers for 2005/2006 were Jonathan Kush and Jean-Jacques DeLisle (presidents of the anime and RPG clubs respectively).
+The current organization of geekfest is not handled by these clubs but instead operates as an independent organization.

-This event operates similar to a small fan convention, and includes activities that are predominantly associated with "Geek" culture.
-Such activities include anime and/or film showings, a LAN party for PCs, independent console games, board games, card games, DDR, Guitar Hero, as well as other events.
-The event is traditionally held in the SAC, but renovations have caused the event to be moved to several different locations.
-During the 2006-07 year Geekfest was held in multiple areas inside the Administration building.
-Upon the completion of the Bedsole Building, geekfest was held in areas around the first floor.
+This event includes activities that are predominantly associated with "Geek" culture, such as anime and/or film showings, a LAN party for PCs, independent console games, board games, card games, DDR, Guitar Hero, as well as other events.